stanislaw/SoftwareDesignHeuristics/README.md

 This can be read as prototype vs maintenance programming.
 Fast Programming is essential for a quick progress and is very much encouraged by the business.
-However it rarely does have time to learn from mistakes due to the effect of tunnel "straight ahead" way of thinking.
+However it rarely does have time to learn from mistakes due to the effect of the tunnel, "straight ahead", way of thinking.
 Slow Programming has a virtue of reflection and deeper analysis but is probably too slow to get the business going from scratch.
-Business only starts to respect Slow programming when it hits the wall of complexity and therefore the need in a proper design.
+Business starts to appreciate Slow programming only when it hits the wall of complexity and therefore the need in a proper design.

 ### Other